 Dolmetsch: I was attracted to the academic culture of Novartis.
 If you’re trained as a biologist, you care about two things: conceptual advances and making people’s lives better.
 Here, we can do both.

 Dolmetsch: Max Perutz.
 He was the leader of the Laboratory of Molecular Biology (LMB) at Cambridge at the time that Watson and Crick and Sanger were there.
 Over the course of about 10 years, the LMB group won something like five Nobel Prizes.
 I think Perutz was a great leader.
 Based on everything I’ve read, he believed in soft power.
 His goal was to create an environment for really smart people to do really well, and he pruned things so that they grew into the right shape without imposing too many constraints from the top.

-is associate director of Research Communications for the Novartis Institutes for BioMedical Research.
+is director of content development at the Novartis Institutes for BioMedical Research.